Mhammad2022Ibrahim/Pothole_Detection_Eurisko_AI/README.md

 **Overview**
 ------------

 This project aims to develop a pothole detection system using deep learning techniques.
 The system classifies potholes into three classes: safe, medium, and risk-pothole, based on their severity.
-The models used include the YOLOv8-seg series (small, large, and x-large) for object detection and segmentation, as well as the MiDaS model for depth estimation.
+The models used include the YOLOv8-seg x-large for object detection and segmentation, as well as the MiDaS model for depth estimation.

 **System Architecture**
 ---------------------